The best deals from all the stores' holiday sales

 Blink's Indoor Home Security Camera bundles are discounted, ranging from a one-camera system for $67, down from $99, up to the three-camera system at $154, down from $230.

-Best Buy is offering this VR-capable gaming laptop for $1,050, a $150 discount off its normal price.
+Best Buy is offering this VR-capable gaming laptop for $1,100, a $150 discount off its normal price.
 It includes an Intel Core i7 processor, 16GB of memory, an NVIDIA GeForce GTX 1060 graphics card, along with a 128GB SSD paired with a 1TB hard drive.
+The price is $50 more than Saturday, but still a discount.

 Samsung's festivities kicked off on Nov.
 29, but with an exclusive one-day-only offer on each day.
 So there's no top pick, per se, only today's options: